I. Outlook

 ## 1. Macroeconomic Summary and Future Predictions

-Affected by the uncertainty of tariff policies, the U.S. stock market has experienced extreme volatility, with the S&P 500, Dow Jones, and Nasdaq indices all declining.
+Affected by the uncertainty of tariff policies, the US stock market has experienced extreme volatility, with the S&P 500, Dow Jones, and Nasdaq indices all declining.
 Over the past week, the Dow fell by 2.66%, the Nasdaq by 2.62%, and the S&P 500 by 1.50%, leading to a cautious market sentiment.
-The tariff war remains a core factor influencing the market.
-Although the U.S. has postponed new tariffs on some countries, high tariffs on China continue to exert pressure, with multiple countries actively seeking negotiations to ease trade tensions.
-The U.S. stock market is experiencing significant fluctuations under the uncertainty of tariffs and concerns about the economic outlook, showing an overall downward trend, with reduced market risk appetite.
-In the short term, further adjustment risks should be monitored.
+The tariff war remains a core factor influencing the market; although the US has postponed new tariffs on some countries, high tariffs on China continue to exert pressure, and many countries are actively seeking negotiations to ease trade tensions.
+The US stock market has been highly volatile under the uncertainty of tariffs and concerns about the economic outlook, showing an overall downward trend, with reduced market risk appetite, necessitating vigilance against further adjustment risks in the short term.

 ## 2. Market Changes and Warnings in the Crypto Industry

-Last week, the crypto market did not follow the U.S. stock market's decline under the dual impact of macro trade policy fluctuations and the collapse of certain tokens, showing a volatile upward trend but with considerable risks.
-Bitcoin performed relatively well, while mainstream coins showed differentiated volatility, and confidence in altcoins was significantly damaged.
-Frequent mergers and collaborations within the industry indicate that institutions still view the long-term potential of crypto assets positively.
-Future market attention should focus on trade war dynamics, regulatory policy changes, and key technical support levels, with reasonable asset allocation and risk diversification.
+Last week, the crypto market did not follow the US stock market's decline amid the dual impact of macro trade policy fluctuations and the collapse of certain tokens, instead showing a volatile upward trend but with significant risks.
+Bitcoin performed relatively well, while mainstream coins showed differentiated volatility, and confidence in altcoins was notably damaged.
+Frequent mergers and collaborations within the industry indicate that institutions remain optimistic about the long-term potential of crypto assets.
+In the future, the market still needs to pay attention to trade war dynamics, regulatory policy changes, and key technical support levels, while reasonably allocating assets and diversifying risks.

 ## 3. Industry and Sector Hotspots